ansys/pymapdl/doc/source/getting_started/write_documentation.rst

 Build the documentation
 =======================

-PyMAPDL documentation is mainly written in reStructuredText format, saved as ``.rst`` files in the ``doc/source`` directory.
+PyMAPDL documentation is mainly written in reStructuredText (RST) format, saved as ``.rst`` files in the ``doc/source`` directory.
 The tool used to  build the documentation from these reStructuredText files is `Sphinx <sphinx_>`_.